AlexandraKak/english-for-designers/06-storytelling/index.md

-# How did I get to a point where I can scriblle and get money for that?
+# How did I get to a point where I can scriblle and get paid for that?

-## INTRO
+# INTRO
-Hi!
-You probably don't know me yet but that's why I am here - I'd like to change it.
-Let me share my story with you.
+Howdy!
+You probably don't know me yet but hey, that's why I am here - it`s the time that we change it.
+Let me tell you my story.

 ![v](https://user-images.githubusercontent.com/92374927/153878942-244311d2-41c2-4043-ba55-57c0e6f3f14c.JPEG)